20 Clever Uses For Club Soda You’ll Wish You Knew Sooner

 Use club soda to help remove bird droppings and greasy stains from the windshield.
 The fizzy water speeds the cleaning process.

-Check out more clever car cleaning tricks.
+Check out more clever car cleaning tricks the pros don’t want you to know.

 Clean precious gems with club soda